Code-Institute-Submissions/HealthyEarth/README.md

 - [CSS](https://en.wikipedia.org/wiki/CSS)
 #### Libraries used:
 * Bootstrap 4.5 - A mobile-first responsive library used to construct various parts of the project, including the Navbar, Modal Forms, Media and Cards.
-* GoogleFonts - Montserrat and Sans-Serif fonts
+* GoogleFonts - Alegreya and Serif,Sans-Serif fonts
 * FontAwesome - Used frequently for icons used throughout the website
 * Balsamiq - used for the creation of wireframes
 #### Version Control: